What causes it to hurt when I pee?

 Painful urination can have other causes, such as an infection or inflammation in the vagina or in the prostate gland, experts at the American Family Physician say.

 “You may feel pain when urine passes over the inflamed tissue.
-If the urethra is inflamed, you would feel pain as the urine passes through it”They added that.
+If the urethra is inflamed, you would feel pain as the urine passes through it”They add.

-A sexually transmitted infection (STI) is one of many infections that can cause pain when you urinate.
-It is crucial that you seek medical attention if you suspect that you might have an STI.
+A sexually transmitted disease (STI) is one type of infection that causes pain when you urinate.
+If you believe you might have an STI, you should consult a sexual health specialist.

-You may also have back pain, fever and abdominal pain if you have kidney disease.
+You may also have back pain, fever, chills, and abdominal pain if you have kidney disease.

 There may be bladder or kidney stones.
-These stones can build up in your bladder or kidneys and cause pain when you pee.
+They can cause discomfort in the bladder, or even your kidneys, by causing irritation to your bladder lining.

 Vaginal tears